Compensation for Surrogates

-- Q. How much do surrogate mothers get paid?
+How much do surrogate mothers get paid?

 A surrogate mother’s pay varies.
 We use a flat rate pay model, which in black and white, means surrogacy pay with Growing Generations looks like this:

-- $42,000 – For stay at home moms in all other states
+- $47,000 – First time surrogate mother compensation for stay-at-home moms in all other states

-<> Experienced surrogates are compensated well above these base levels.
+Experienced surrogates and some surrogates residing in Southern California are compensated an additional $5,000-$35,000.
 Call us to learn more!

-What is “flat rate pay” and why is it better?
+What is “flat-rate pay”, and why is it better?

-Flat rate pay programs, vs. line item compensation programs, are based on trust, and are simply easier to manage.
+Flat-rate pay programs, vs. line item compensation programs, are based on trust, and are simply easier to manage.
 Here’s how:

-- Flat rate based pay models are more lucrative to our surrogates.
-On average, surrogates will be paid between $1,000-$5,000 more per journey with a flat rate model than they would be through a line item package.
+- Flat-rate based pay models are more lucrative to our surrogates.
+On average, surrogates will be paid between $1,000-$5,000 more per journey with a flat-rate model than they would be through a line item package.

 Does the flat pay model allow for any additional incentives?

-- $1,000 screening incentive
+- Up to $1,000 screening incentive

-- $1,500 contract signing incentive
+- Up to $1,500 contract signing incentive

-- $1,500 medication start incentive
+- Up to $1,500 medication start incentive

-What does surrogacy pay for services like childcare, housekeeping, and bedrest?
+What does surrogacy pay for services like childcare, housekeeping, and bed rest?

-Certain services, like housekeeping and child care, have rates that vary by state.
-When you receive more base pay, vs. an itemized amount per service, the hourly rate at which you can spend on these services is determined by you; not by us.
-Hire the service providers you like and trust, at whatever rate works for you.
+Certain services, like housekeeping and childcare, have rates that vary by state.
+When you receive more base pay vs. an itemized amount per service, the hourly rate at which you can spend on these services is determined by you; not by us.
+Hire the service providers you like and trust at whatever rate works for you.
 Need a pet sitter?
-Would you rather fly grandma in to watch the kids than hire an overnight babysitter or to help out if you’re placed on bedrest?
+Would you rather fly grandma in to watch the kids than hire an overnight babysitter or to help out if you’re placed on bed rest?
 Traditional line item packages rarely cover care for your pets or untraditional childcare arrangements while you travel.
 But we trust you to do what’s best for your family.
-That’s why you’re a Growing Generations’ surrogate, and that’s why we give you more freedom and more base pay.
+That’s why you’re a Growing Generations surrogate, and that’s why we give you more freedom and more base pay.
 It allows you to make the choices that are best for your family.

-Q.How much does surrogacy pay for maternity clothes?
+How much does surrogacy pay for maternity clothes?

 On average, most agencies pay $500-$1,000 for maternity clothing.
-Growing Generations understands that different bellies grow at different rates, and believes that you are responsible enough to manage your own budget.
+Growing Generations understands that different bellies grow at different rates and believes that you are responsible enough to manage your own budget.
 As such, your maternity clothes will be funded out of your monthly compensation.
 This allows you to buy what you need, when you need it.

-Q.How much do surrogates get paid for monthly expenses?
+How much do surrogates get paid for monthly expenses?

 Allowances are for teenagers who clean their rooms, right?
 Since we only accept mature, responsible surrogacy candidates, we’ve abolished the monthly allowance model.
 While most agencies pay an average of $200 a month for allowance, we pay you more up front, and allow you to manage the small, miscellaneous fees that come with surrogacy on your own.

-Q.How much does being a surrogate mother pay in the event of complications?
+How much does being a surrogate mother pay in the event of complications?